storming0x/foundry_strategy_mix/README.md

 1. To install with [Foundry](https://github.com/gakonst/foundry).

-2. Fork this repository and create a new repository using it as template.
+2. Fork this repository (easier) or create a new repository using it as template.
 [Create from template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)

 3. Clone your newly created repository recursively to include modules.